OscarBataille/Exim-SRS-poisoning/README.md

 #  Insecure "Sender Rewriting Scheme" (SRS) implementation in Exim

 # Summary:
-Many exim instances acting as forwarders could be turned into open relays due to an unsafe implementation of "Sender Rewriting Scheme" (SRS).
+Many exim instances acting as forwarders could be turned into open relays due to an insecure implementation of "Sender Rewriting Scheme" (SRS).

 # Initial Requirements: